Pago-99/Pacman_cpp/README.md

 ### Frightened Mode

 * Ghosts slow down.
-* Ghosts move in the opposite direction of PACMAN.
+* Ghosts move in the opposite direction of Pacman.
 * Visualized in **purple**.

 ### Ready Mode

 * Activated when all Ghosts have been eaten.
-* When PACMAN eats a Ghost, that Ghost respawns in the Ghost Home.
+* When Pacman eats a Ghost, that Ghost respawns in the Ghost Home.
 * After a set time, Ghosts exit the home and re-enter the maze.
 * Visualized in **white**.